byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - The error at address 0x15925ef was still showing up.
 It showed up around 75 times during this test.
 - Another error that showed up for a significant number of times is at address 0x15ca824 and the error was: a5a5a5a5 a5ada5a5 a5a5a5a5 a5a5a5a5
 - Also, during this test, there were 18 timeouts.
+  - Most of the time, the BIST was in the IDLE state during a timeout.
+Once, it was stuck in a state displaying errors.
+Another time, the BIST was stuck waiting for the controller after having sent it a request to read an address while reading errors.
+Lastly, one other time happened where the BIST was stuck in a state that both read data and counted the errors in a burst read.
 - At 20:08:41, 4122 errors were found and had more bit flips at 20:13:46.
 The parser shows them gone, and shows new errors found but they are the same addresses but with more bit flips
 - At 20:18:51, there were 5146 errors, the new errors were weird errors that are not similar to the bit flips seen.
 For example, the error found at address 0x063aa80 is: 81d0162 9d031673 bc1d82bd ad45bb32.
 These errors were gone after a bist write at 20:23:57.
 But similar weird errors showed up at the same time, however, there was a timeout during the read.
 All these errors were gone at 20:24:05 after a bist write